-Natural England are set to this policy for the foreseeable future, however, they will continue to finetune the metric over the coming years, in order to increase certainty that the measures of this policy indeed work, according to the view of experts, as stated on the Natural England blog.
+Natural England is set to this policy for the foreseeable future, however, they will continue to finetune the metric over the coming years, in order to increase the certainty that the measures of this policy indeed work, according to the view of experts, as stated on the Natural England blog.

 It is vitally important that habitats are managed and maintained for the duration of the BNG agreement (30 years) and that, if necessary, corrective measures are implemented if the BNG outcomes forecast through the metric are not forthcoming.
 None of us wants to see an outcome that looks good in the metrics calculation but then fails to materialise on the ground.

-Additionally, understanding the end impact of a project can take a long time, which is why Natural England aim to extend the monitoring of sites for longer.
+Additionally, understanding the end impact of a project can take a long time, which is why Natural England aims to extend the monitoring of sites for longer.

 Currently many habitat plans only consider what is needed over a 5-10-year period.
 BNG requires habitats be secured for at least 30 years, which means they must be managed and monitored.

-Note, that this includes funding of both site management and montoring of the natural areas by ecological consultants.
+Note, that this includes funding of both site management and monitoring of the natural areas by ecological consultants.

-In summary, developers will need to take into account the natural environment when they are planning a project by hiring an ecologist at an early stage.
-This includes making sure that the natural environment is not worse off after the project is completed.
-To do this, they will need to use the Biodiversity Net Gain metric, which is a tool that helps to measure the environmental impact of the project.
+In summary, developers need to take into account the natural environment when they are planning a project by hiring an ecologist at an early stage.
+The Biodiversity Net Gain metric is the tool ecologists will use to account for the environmental impact of the project.

 – https://naturalengland.blog.gov.uk/2021/09/21/biodiversity-net-gain-more-than-just-a-number/